-------------------

 I have worked in film, mainly as a director and cinematographer, for about 12 years.

-I’m currently the world’s 26th best Noita winstreaker (stok_ed)
+I’m currently holding the world’s 26th 33rd best winstreak in Noita (stok_ed)

 ------------------